J78FDK42/Bingo/faqs.md

 ### How to Play ###

 #### Add players

 * A player can type the `\bingo join` command to join a game of bingo
 * A player can type the `\bingo add -player-` command to add another player to the game
 * A player can type the `\bingo players` command to see a list of all players in the game

 #### Start the game!

 * Open the bingo start screen using the `'b'` key to choose bingo card generation options
+* When players are ready, a player can use the start screen to start a game of advancement bingo
-* When players are ready, a player can type the `\bingo start` command to start the game of advancement bingo
+* A player can also type the `\bingo start` command to start the game of advancement bingo
 * A player can quit the game at any time using the `\bingo quit` command
 * A game can be cancelled for all players at any time using the `\bingo stop` command
 * The game status can be viewed at any time using the `\bingo started` command